-As from production date of approx. 10/2021 all models come in hardware revision 2 and can also operate on a three-phase supply of 208 V (USA, Japan).
-The particular hardware revision of a device can be read from the type label.
-In order to limit the AC current when running on this low input voltage, they switch to a derating mode which reduces the available DC power to 15 kW.
+All models in this series can also operate on a single -phase supply of 110 V or 120 V (typical for USA).
+In order to limit the AC current when running on this low input voltage, they switch to a derating mode which reduces the available DC power.
 The switchover is determined once when the device is powered and depends on the currently present AC supply voltage.
 It means that it cannot switch back and forth between derated and underated mode during operation.
-The full power is thus only available with AC voltages from 380 V or higher.
+The full power is thus only available with AC voltages from 220 V or higher.
 Once derated, the device would show a permanent information in the display and all values related to the power are reduced in their adjustment range.
 This also applies to master-slave operation of several units.